The music of the Indonesia Gamelan conceals powerful martial art applications. The dance of silat is a mnemonic learning system.

 The brain responds to the increased adrenalin and a host of other powerful enzymes by shutting off the brain’s higher thinking centers.
 That’s the problem.
 With the SN in control, you might be faster, but it’s reactionary.

 Thus, with SN in control, you experience a loss of higher thinking power needed to assess the rapidly changing combat situation.
 You are literally under the influence of the primitive mind centers.
 It is also the source of the emotions of fear and anger.
 In a combat situation, emotions get in the way of making the best decisions.
 It requires moving in the right way, at the right time.
 This kind of precision requires the higher-thinking center of the parasympathetic nervous system.
+It makes the dance of silat effective and deadly.

-Silat practitioners train to engage the parasympathetic nervous system to override the sympathetic nervous system’s automatic engagement.
+Silat dance practitioners train the parasympathetic nervous system to override the sympathetic nervous system’s automatic engagement.
 This strategy may seem counterintuitive.
 However, we want to engage the parasympathetic nervous system in a physical conflict, employing the brain’s higher thinking centers.
 With the Parasympathetic nervous system in charge, you can “move on time” and in the “right way.”
 It’s how to defeat a larger, stronger, and faster attacker.
 Strength and speed are assets of the body, but the mind can beat these.

 “Speed is bull____.
 Timing is everything.” ― Guru Tua

-The Eyes Are The Key
+The Eyes Are The Key to the Dance of Silat

 The key to activating the parasympathetic nervous system is the eyes.
-They say it; the eyes are the windows to the Soul.
+They say it; the eyes are the windows to the soul.
 In this case, the eyes are the key to controlling the nervous system.
 Training to maintain constant peripheral vision is the key.

 We must learn to use mental and physical techniques to override our fear or anger.
 SN wants to dominate, and we must learn to control it.
 Thus, the biggest battle is always with the Self.
 You’ll need to learn how to manage fear and anger.
 It is essential in a combat situation.
 And it works in other areas of your life as well.